pyccel.ast.cwrapper module#

 The BindCFunctionDef describing the function which allows the user to collect the value of the property.

-- property python_name#
+- property python_nameView on GitHub#

 The name of the attribute/property in the original Python code.